-Overall all approaches face challenges in balancing high detection rates with low false-alarm rates, and the effectiveness of the different strategies largely depends the system observability, detection mode (real-time or post-mortem), availability of labeled data, dynamics of the application workload, and nature of the collected data and and their underlying context.
+Overall all approaches face challenges in balancing high detection rates with low false-alarm rates, and the effectiveness of the different strategies largely depends on the system observability, the detection mode (real-time or post-mortem), the availability of labelled data, the dynamics of the application workload, the underlying execution context, and the nature of the collected data.